farbod2015/javascript/How Git Works.md

   <img src ="./img/rebase3.jpg" />
 </p>

 To do a rebase, Git detaches the entire spaghetti branch from this commit and moves it to the top of the master so it changes the base of the spaghetti branch to the commit that the master branch is pointing to.
-Thast is why it is called rebase:
+Thats is why it is called rebase:

 ```shell
 $ git checkout spaghetti